Sweet’s syndrome

 • Other medications such as dapsone, colchicine, potassium iodide or indomethacin can also be very effective and may be preferred by your doctor if you cannot take steroid tablets because of other medical problems such as diabetes or high blood pressure.

-• Immunosuppressive agents such as ciclosporin can reduce the action of the body’s own defence system (the immune system) and can also be very useful for treating Sweet’s syndrome.
+• Immunosuppressive agents such as ciclosporin can reduce the action of the body’s own defence system (the immune system) and can also be very useful for treating Sweet syndrome.

 Some of the above medications can have certain side effects and you may require regular blood tests for monitoring while prescribed these treatments.

-If an underlying medical problem is found, treating this itself may lead to an improvement in the Sweet’s syndrome.
-Recurrences can occur and therefore treatment may need to be reintroduced until recurrences cease.
-In rare cases, the condition can persist and treatment would then be given as a maintenance therapy.
+If an underlying medical problem is found, treating this itself may lead to an improvement in the Sweet syndrome.
+Recurrences are possible and, therefore, treatment may need to be reintroduced until the skin lesions settle down.
+In rare cases, the condition can persist, and treatment would then be given as a maintenance therapy.

-Where can I get more information about Sweet’s syndrome?
+Where can I get more information about Sweet syndrome?

 Jargon Buster: https://www.skinhealthinfo.org.uk/support-resources/jargon-buster/